MM24J/Home_Sales_Analysis/README.md

 I cached the table and partitioned it by 'date_built' on the parquet data and created a temporary table for the parquet data.
 Finally, I uncached the table.

-Note: I was able to complete the challenge utilizing the activities we did in class on this topic as a reference and using Stack Overflow and Google for a few errors I encountered.
-I looked at the SQL documentation to review a few concepts.